Thegreatfoxxgoddess/deploy-x/README.md

-## KannaX - Deoloy
+## Paimon - Deploy

-Repositório template para deploy do KannaX
+repository for deploying the paimon

 ## Como usar